top of page

 kirk.rowe@wpapat.com

-Dr. Kirk D. Rowe received his J.D. degree with a certificate in intellectual property law from The John Marshall Law School in 2009, where he also served as a board member for The John Marshall Review of Intellectual Property Law.
+Dr. Kirk D. Rowe received his J.D. degree with a certificate in intellectual property law from The John Marshall Law School, where he also served as a board member for The John Marshall Review of Intellectual Property Law.

 In addition to teaching, Dr. Rowe also received two research appointments at Argonne National Laboratory where he assisted in the design of superconducting quadrupole focusing magnets using finite element analysis for both the Advanced Photon Source and the High-Current Ion Beam Accelerator projects.